tayganr/lakehouse/modules/module01b.md

 ## 3. Data flow (Surrogate Key)

 The Surrogate Key transformation is used to add an incrementing key value to each row of data.
 This is useful when designing dimension tables in a star schema analytical data model.
 In a star schema, each member in your dimension tables requires a unique key (e.g. CustomerSurrogateKey) that is a non-business key (e.g. CustomerID).
-In this example, the business key (CustomerID) may repeat in our dimension table due to updates being made to a customer oer time.
+In this example, the business key (CustomerID) may repeat in our dimension table due to updates being made to a customer over time.
 The surrogate key enables us to uniquely identify records within our dimension table while persisting changes.

 1. Click the **[+]** icon to add a new step, under **Schema modifier** select **Surrogate Key**